basicallydan/danhough.com/busking/2018-06-09-london-bridge.md

 ## How to improve

 First of all: don't do London Bridge on a Saturday at 10!
 Try and book it at 12.
 I'm starting to realise over various performances how much my mood and attitude can affect my performance.
 I always feel chirpier after I've had a good chat with someone, especially during a performance.

-Actually, this was a good stop.
-I went for less than an hour, it was a good opportunity to warm up - by the time I got to my next pitch, at South Kensington, my voice was well and truly warmed up!
-Now read about [South Kensington (Pitch 1)](2018-04-12-south-kensington)!